View Bozeman Ice Climbing Festival Venues in a larger map

 All clinic participants and athletes meet at 8 am at the Grotto Falls Parking Lot at the end of end of Hyalite Road.

-In this program are maps of Bozeman to help you find the Hyalite Road #62 and there is another map of upper Hyalite showing the route from the Reservoir to the Grotto Falls Parking Lot.
+We will provide maps of Bozeman to help you find the Hyalite Road #62 and and the route past the Reservoir to the Grotto Falls Parking Lot.
 At this URL is a map you can download to your smart phone if you want more information: http://bit.ly/eSts1W

 The Grotto Falls Parking Lot where we stage for the clinics gets over-full.
 We will make sign up sheets available for you and your fellow ice festers to sign up if you are looking for a ride and those who have space.
 We will be making announcements throughout the festival and please ask festival staff if you have questions.